dcarrsf/algorithm-patterns/pattern3_stacks/README.md

 Differences:

-- Data Structure:
-  - This uses a linked list for the main stack instead of an array.
-  - Each element is a Node object with a value and a next pointer.
 - Memory Allocation:
   - Memory is allocated dynamically for each new element, which can be more flexible for large or unknown stack sizes.
 - Space Efficiency: